AdhocAdam/CareLink/README.md

 ## Get account/profile details

-Once you have a token, use it with subsequent cmdlets to retrieve more information such as your Account and Profile information.
+Once you have set a token, you can execute the following cmdlets to retrieve more information such as your Account and Profile information.
 You'll ultimately need these to access your sugar data.

 ```powershell
 $account = Get-CarelinkAccount